beyondessential/tupaia/README.md

 > [!NOTE]
 > This is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

-It is set up using `yarn workspaces`, meaning any command you would normally run inside a package can be run from the root directory using `yarn workspace @tupaia/package-name command`.
+It is set up using [Yarn workspaces](https://yarnpkg.com/features/workspaces), meaning any command you would normally run inside a package can be run from the root directory using `yarn workspace @tupaia/package-name command`.
 For example, `yarn workspace @tupaia/central-server start-dev`.

 Use the `start-stack` command to start all servers needed to run a stack.
 Available for `admin-panel`, `datatrak`, `lesmis`, `psss` and `tupaia-web`.
 For example, `yarn start-stack tupaia-web`.